shikhin/tetranglix/README.md

 ## Authors

-While only nortti (JuEeHa) and shikhin (Shikhin) have pushed to the repository, XgF (oshepherd) has helped immensely by optimizing several parts of the game. sortiecat was responsible for testing it out regularly, and giving the original inspiration.
+While only nortti (JuEeHa) and shikhin have pushed to the repository, XgF has helped immensely by optimizing several parts of the game. sortie was responsible for testing it out regularly, and giving the original inspiration.

-All authors hang out in `#osdev-offtopic`.
+All authors hang out in `#offtopia` (Libera.Chat).